About the Ombudsdman Programs

 If you have an urgent question or issue, or would like to make a referral for a volunteer to speak with a resident you are welcome to contact the Ombudsman Program Supervisor at GSSSI at 800-649-3641 or through our contact form.
 Staff are available by phone Monday through Friday 8am to 4pm.
 Voicemails are returned in a timely manner.

-If you have a concern about the safety of a resident, please contact the MA Dept. of Public Health complaint line at 800-462-5540 ASAP to report the situation.
+If you have a concern about the safety of a Nursing Home or Rest Home resident, please contact the MA.
+Dept. of Public Health compliant line at 800-462-5540 to report the situation.
+To report a concern about the safety of an Assisted Living Resident, please contact GSSSI at 1-800-649-3641 and ask to speak with the Assisted Living Ombudsman Director.

 Become a Volunteer